Bold alarm coloring and unusually tinted wings make the Red-and-Black Mason Wasp a standout among wasps in the Southeast.

 Red-and-Black Mason Wasps are the only red and black members of its genus; all others are either yellow and black, or white and black.
 They have round red knobs where the wings attach to the body.
 Wings are reddish-orange near the body and become a translucent black with a purple-blue sheen that almost gives them a metallic tint.
 A thick red band just below the 'waist' is followed by a solid black area on the abdomen.
 A thinner red band on the abdomen is closer to the tip.
 Legs and the base of antennae are red.
 The head is completely black.
 They may be spotted visiting flowers for nectar.

 Because of the larval diet, adult and larval Red-and-Black Mason Wasps are considered beneficial insects to have around the garden or farm.
 Together, by hunting and consuming foliage-eating caterpillars, parent and offspring reduce the number of pest insects that harm produce and food harvests.
-Adults also play a role in pollination due to their desire to visit a variety of flowers to drink nectar.
+Adults also play a role in pollination thanks to visits to a variety of flowers in order to drink nectar.